hyperandroid/Automata/readme.md

  } );
 ```

-Then, the transition section will identify this FSM as a substate by its name, STest.
+Then, the transition section will identify this FDA as a substate by its name, STest.
 A "subState" can't have a
  regular name, nor onEnter/onExit functions.
 The name is the one of the FDA itself, and the activity hooks are
  overridden to do the stacking.

  The stacking of different subStates is done transparently, and they are handled by the "session" object.
 For each
- stacked level, a FSM.Context object is created.
+ stacked level, a FDA.Context object is created.
 A context object is just a holder for the current state for each
  nesting level.

 ##Transition from Substates

 The way in which Automata manages state changes is made hierarchycally.
 That means, the engine will try to find a
 suitable transition for a given incoming message regardless of its nesting level.
-So for any given FSM stacktrace, the engine will traverse upwards trying to find a suitable state to fire a
+So for any given FDA stacktrace, the engine will traverse upwards trying to find a suitable state to fire a
 transition for the dispatched event.

 (Warning, offending ascii art.
 States between parenthesis, transitions between square brackets.)